Iyothee Thass: Conversion to Buddhism

-Political activism and later life
+Identifying the caste system's origin with the decline of Buddhism, Iyothee Thass urged Dalits to return to Buddhism for the annihilation of caste.
+In 1898, he embraced Buddhism during a visit to Sri Lanka and founded 'The Sakya Buddhist Society.'
+The society established branches in various locations, including South Africa and Sri Lanka.
+Iyothee Thass's efforts aimed at constructing a casteless identity for Dalits.
+He emphasized the need to record Buddhism as their religion in the census, challenging the established caste hierarchy.

+Later life and work (1900 - 1914)

 On 19 June 1907, Iyothee Thass launched a weekly Tamil newspaper called Oru Paisa Tamizhan or One Paise Tamilian and Dravidia Pandian, later known simply as The Tamilan, which he ran until his death in 1914.
 This newspaper became the main instrument of his criticism against caste power.
 In addition to hosting Iyothee Thass' editorials, the newspaper gave a voice to the public, including members of the Dalit community, who had the opportunity to publish articles on areas such as "religion, law, Tamil literature, economy, agriculture and a Ladies Column".
 The newspaper enjoyed a wide reach among marginalized communities and took an explicit anti-caste stance, also reflected in its refusal to use caste names.

-Iyothee Thass claimed that his grandfather Kandappan, who worked as a butler of George Harrington, a European Civil Servant possibly in Madurai district, later complained to Francis Whyte Ellis, a British civil servant in the Madras Presidency and a scholar of Tamil and Sanskrit who had established a Tamil sangam (academy) in Madras in 1825 and asked Tamil enthusiasts to "bring to him ancient Tamil manuscripts for publication", that "four new verses had been added to the original version of Thiruvalluvar Malai".
-He also noted that Ellis' omissions about Valluvar's possible parentage as the son of a brahmin father and a pariah mother contributed to historical distortion and "co-opting [Thiruvalluvar] and his work into the brahminical Hindu value system".
-Between 1825 and 1831, Kandappan discovered handwritten manuscripts of the Thirukkural as well as the Tiruvalluva Maalai (a hagiographic anthology of Valluvar and his work) and the Naaladi Naannurru (also known as Naalatiyaar, a poetry collection from the Sangam period).
-According to popular sources, Kandappan preserved the works from destruction after finding the manuscripts written on palm leaves in a pile of leaves used for cooking.
-Kandappan had them delivered to Ellis.
-The books were finally published in print for the first time in 1831 thanks to the collaboration between Ellis, his manager Muthusamy Pillai, and Tamil scholar Tandavaraya Mudaliar.

 Iyothee Thass fought (unsuccessfully) with the Madras Mahajana Sabha for the right of Parayars to enter Vishnu and Shiva temples, traditionally denied to Dalit communities, and advocated with the British for free education up to the fourth grade and allocation of unused lands to oppressed Parayars.

-Iyothee Thass died in 1914 at the age of 69.
+Iyothee Thass died on 5 May 1914, just two weeks before his 69th birthday.